 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
 If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 But wilt thou know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 Ye see then how that by works a man is justified, and not by faith only.
 Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 For as the body without the spirit is dead, so faith without works is dead also.
 (James 2:14-26)

-The Christian faith should make a significant difference in your life.
+As Christians, we should be different from those who are not in the faith.
 The passages Galatians 2:20 and 2 Corinthians 5:17-20 show that Christ has given you the power to make changes in your life to live more Christ-like.
 The passages James 2:14-26 and Matthew 5:13-16 make clear that if you do have faith, it should show up in your works.

-The verses Matthew 22:39 and Mark 12:31 show that we are to love our neighbors as ourselves (The two verses from Leviticus show that this is also an Old Testament command and not a new command).
+The verses Matthew 22:39 and Mark 12:31 show that we are to love our neighbors as ourselves (The two verses from Leviticus, Leviticus 19:18 and Leviticus 19:33-34, show that this is also an Old Testament command and not a new command).
 These verses do not say to follow them if it is easy.
 In fact, the Greek verb in both of these verses for "love" is "Αγαπησεις" for agape, or unconditional love.

 The passages Matthew 5:38-47 and Luke 6:27-36 show that Christians should go beyond what is normally expected.
 These passages give examples, obviously during the time of Christ, of going beyond.
 In fact, today's phrase "go the extra mile" originates from the Matthew 5:38-47 passage.
 After all, if Christians do what non-Christians typically do, this does nothing to attract people to the faith.
 For example, if somebody on foot asks me how to get somewhere, instead of merely telling him how to get there, I offer to walk with him there.
 I have occasionally taken someone who is a stranger home, even if it is significantly out of my way (in one case, it was over 50 miles out of my way) and not charged him anything, although I usually accept any "tips", as I am not aiming to crush an ego or hurt anybody's feelings, but to show that my life with Jesus is different from the norm.
 When I do things like this, people are really surprised that somebody would do this for them.
 Remember, actions speak louder than words!
 Yes, I definitely let them know Who is behind this.